redcartel/secret-to-env/README.md

-usage:
+Intended usage:

 ```
-echo '{"SecretString":"VAR=VALUE"}' | npx stdin-secret-to-env > .env
+aws secretsmanager get-secret-value --secret-id local/my-project --profile development | npx stdin-secret-to-env@latest > .env.local
 ```

-Intent is to use with the output of aws secretsmanager for env files stored as plaintext.
+Where the local/my-project secret is a multi-line env file stored as plaintext.

+However, it could be used to pull a single top-level value from any JSON string